 Department of Medicaid Main Operating Appropriations Bill H.B.
-110 Executive As Passed By House As Reported By Senate Finance MCDCD44 Employment connection incent ive programs R.C.
+110 Executive As Passed By House As Passed By Senate As Reported By Conference Committee MCDCD44 Employment connection incention ve programs R.C.
 5116.30, 5167.29 No provision.
 No provision.
 Requires each Medicaid managed care organization (MCO) to establish an employment connection incentive program to assist Medicaid recipients in obtaining and maintaining employment.
 No provision.
 No provision.
+No provision.
 Permits county departments of job and family services and county workforce development agencies, in conjunction with the local workforce development board, to establish an employment connection incentive program to assist public assistance recipients in obtaining and maintaining employment.
 No provision.
 No provision.
+No provision.
 Makes participation in a program voluntary for the recipients.
 No provision.
 No provision.
+No provision.
 Provides for Medicaid MCOs, county departments of job and family services, and county workforce development agencies to earn incentive payments based on their successes with their programs.
+No provision.
 Fiscal effect: Potential costs to establish programs and to provide incentive payments.
 Potential savings if the provision leads to employment for individuals enrolled in Medicaid.

-MCDCD50 Testimony before JMOC R.C.
+Department of Medicaid Main Operating Appropriations Bill H.B.
+110 Executive As Passed By House As Passed By Senate As Reported By Conference Committee MCDCD50 Testimony before JM ОС R.C.
+5162.82 R.C.
 5162.82 No provision.
 No provision.
 Requires the Medicaid Director to notify JMOC before making any Medicaid payment rate increases greater than 10% and to be available to testify before JMOC regarding the increase.

-Department of Medicaid Main Operating Appropriations Bill H.B.
-110 Executive As Passed By House As Reported By Senate Finance Fiscal effect: None.
-MCDCD48 Medicaid coverage of women postpo artum R.C.
+Same as the Senate.
+Fiscal effect: None.
+Fiscal effect: Same as the Senate.
+MCDCD48 Medicaid coverage or f women postpartum R.C.
+5163.06, 5163.061, Section 333.253 R.C.
 5163.06, 5163.061, Section 333.253 No provision.
 No provision.
 Requires Medicaid coverage for pregnant women for the maximum postpartum period permitted under federal law, instead of for 60 days after giving birth.
+Same as the Senate.
 Fiscal effect: ODM would need to apply for a state plan amendment to extend this coverage, which would result in administrative costs.
 If approved, which is likely given provisions in the American Rescue Plan Act of 2021, ODM would receive federal reimbursements at the applicable FMAP.
 ODM anticipated it will cost \$15.0 million (all funds) in the first year of implementation and could reach \$31.0 million (all funds) for subsequent years when the program is fully operational.
-MCDCD52 Medicaid eligibility R.C.
-5163.52, 812.10 No provision.
-No provision.
-Requires ODM to take certain actions in the event that it receives federal funding for the Medicaid Program that is contingent upon a temporary maintenance of effort restriction or other restriction that limits ODM's ability to disenroll ineligible Medicaid recipients.
-No provision.
-No provision.
-Delays the effective date of this provision until January 1, 2022.
-Fiscal effect: Doing the audit in this timeframe could change the typical annual cycles of eligibility redeterminations.
-Thus, there could be considerable costs for ODM and CDJFSs to conduct the audit to complete and act on eligibility redeterminations.
-If this led to a decrease in
+Fiscal effect: Same as the Senate.